Residency for Tuition Purposes

 To apply for a residency change, you must be admitted to the university.
 You may only submit a residency reclassification packet for a term in which you are enrolled.
 If you have met the statutory requirement for residency reclassification for any given term, please use a residency reclassification (PDF) form to make your request.

 The deadline to submit your application is the standard fee payment deadline for the term in which you are applying.
 Deferred fee payment deadlines are not applicable.
 Since residency reclassification is an evaluative process, it may take up to six weeks to render a decision during peak times.
 Residency reclassification cannot be applied retroactively to previous terms.
-Residency reclassification results are available online on ISIS underneath the Petition Status function.
+Residency reclassification results are available online on ONE.UF underneath the Petition Status function.
 In addition, letters will be mailed for all deferred and denied decisions.

 The University of Florida is authorized to make decisions regarding residency for tuition purposes within the bounds of the law.
 In reaching these determinations, the University of Florida will evaluate all documents submitted and information available.